AnthonyAndroulakis/BiologicalMotion/README.md

 > compiled/coded by Anthony Androulakis and Ryan Joseph

 ## Requirements:
+On a Linux system, run the following commands to check/install the below requirements (installs everything automatically except python3, pip3, and pytorch):
+`python3 checkrequirements.py`
 1. Environment
    - Linux system
    - Python > 3.6 distribution